 - You did not have an account with the drawee/bank at the time the check or money order was issued

-- Making a deposit for collection (or upon presentation to the drawee/bank within 46 days after issue) coupled with a failure to make good within 10 days after getting notice of the refusal (or after notice was sent to the issuer’s last known address)
+- Making a deposit for collection (or upon presentation to the drawee/bank within 46 days after issue) coupled with a failure to make good within 10 days after getting notice of the refusal (or after the notice was sent to the issuer’s last known address)

-If neither of the above-mentioned circumstances are applicable to your situation, then you will not be presumed to have known that the check would not have been honored.
+If neither of the above-mentioned circumstances is applicable to your situation, then you will not be presumed to have known that the check would not have been honored.
 In this case, the prosecutor will bear the burden of proving such knowledge.